-- 1) One hundred fifty dollars (\$150) for one horse/rider combination. - 2) Two hundred dollars (\$200) for the second horse for Senior Riders - a) If Senior Riders bring two horses, the total cost is \$350 - 3) Checks must be made out of Virginia 4-H Foundation Horse - 4) Entry fees must be mailed with the entry form to 4-H State Horse Show Entry, Animal & Poultry Sciences (0306), Virginia Tech, Blacksburg, VA 24061.
-Payment type and amount must be noted on the Orientation Report Form that is sent with entries.
+- 1) One hundred seventy-five dollars (\$175) for one horse/rider combination. - 2) Two hundred dollars (\$200) for the second horse for Senior Riders If Junior or Senior Riders bring two horses, the total cost is \$375 - 3) Checks must be made out to Virginia Tech Foundation Horse Show (VTF Horse Show)

+Entry fees must be mailed with the Orientation Report Form to 4-H State Horse Show Entry Attn: Sandy Arnold, Youth Equine Extension Associate 5527 Sullivans Mill Road Middleburg, VA 20117

+4) Payment type and amount must be noted on the Orientation Report Form that is sent with entries.
 DO NOT SEND CASH!
+Club checks preferred.
+If exhibitor is paying, the full amount must be on one check - no partial payments.